 All parents are also encouraged to have discussions with class teachers, to attend Parent Progress Meetings, and to ensure that their child completes home learning to a high standard.

 HOW WILL YOU HELP ME TO SUPPORT MY CHILD'S LEARNING?

 There may be suggested strategies or activities for you to do at home to support your child’s learning.
 You can discuss these with your child’s teachers.

 The SEN(D)Co or specialist advisor may also support you with strategies, resources and ideas for supporting your child’s learning at home.

-You may have an opportunity to meet with other professionals involved in supporting your child, such as the Place2Be School Project Manager or a Speech Therapist.
+You may have an opportunity to meet with other professionals involved in supporting your child, such as a Speech Therapist.

 WHAT SUPPORT CAN STUDENTS RECEIVE WHILE TAKING TESTS AND EXAMS?

 We follow the guidelines outlined by the Joint Council for Qualifications (JCQ).
 A student may be eligible for access arrangements (such as extra time, supervised rest breaks or use of a reader) if he/she meets certain pre-defined criteria.
 For full information on access arrangements, click on the JCQ website: